Webtoon (platform): Other media into webtoons

-On June 23, 2021, it was announced that 2018 film On Your Wedding Day will be adapted into a webtoon, to be serialized on webtoon platforms Naver and Kakao.
+On June 23, 2021, it was announced that the 2018 film On Your Wedding Day will be adapted into a webtoon, to be serialized on webtoon platforms Naver and Kakao.

-A webtoon based on TV series Our Beloved Summer is under production.
-The webtoon, a prequel about the high school days of the two main characters of the TV series (Choi Woong and Kuk Yeon-su), is scheduled to be released on Naver Webtoon in the fall of 2021.
+A webtoon based on a TV series Our Beloved Summer is a prequel about the high school days of the two main characters of the TV series (Choi Woong and Kuk Yeon-su).

+The Korean drama Extraordinary Attorney Woo has also been adapted as a webcomic on Webtoon.

-Batman: Wayne Family Adventures, a series based on the Batman family from DC Comics began serialization in September 2021.
+Batman: Wayne Family Adventures, a series based on the Batman family from DC Comics, began serialization in September 2021.

-A webtoon based on the DC comics character Vixen, Vixen: NYC, is also being produced.
+Eternals: The 500 Year War, a series based on the Eternals from Marvel Comics and prequel to the 2021 film, released on January 20, 2022.